Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 A living musical tradition

 Music plays an essential role in Zakynthia’s culture.
-Kantades”, polyphonic songs played on the guitar, often echo through the city’s alleyways.
-At numerous festivals, these ancient tunes punctuate the summer evenings.
+Kantades”, polyphonic songs sung on guitar, are often heard in the city’s alleyways.
+At numerous festivals, these ancient tunes punctuate summer evenings.

 A taste of local hospitality